LCAS/aoc_tomato_farm/README.md

 To generate your simulation, go to the option ***file*** of the menu and select ***Build Settings...***.
 In build settings, select  button ***build*** and save your project in the folder generated for this special environment with the format ***environment.x86_64***.

 ## Run Unity Simulation
-To use a generated tomato farm in simulation, you can  modify launch file (unity_Launch.py) accordingly or openinig directly your .x86_64 file in **tomato_farm_simulator/worlds/environment.x86_64** folder.
+To use a generated tomato farm in simulation, you can  modify launch file (unity_Launch.py) accordingly or openinig directly your environment.x86_64 file in **tomato_farm_simulator/worlds/environment.x86_64** folder.
 In adittion, you can stay in Unity's play mode all what you want before export your project, it is possible to test your project only using the play mode of Unity.

 ### Display both environmets at the same time
 You can display both, Unity and Gazebo environments, using **tomato_farm_simulator/worlds/GazeboxUnity.launch.py**

 ## Connect the Unity environment with ROS2

-Please refer to the README of "ros2-for-unity" package for setup of communication between the tomato environment and ROS2.
+Please refer to the README of "ros2-for-unity" package for setup of communication between the tomato environment and ROS2 and import the package into the asset folder of your ***unity_tomato_farm_generator***

 https://github.com/RobotecAI/ros2-for-unity

 Once ROS2 For Unity is installed, you can modify the example scripts and associate them to your models to interact with your tomato farm environment.

-You can import your models directly to your environment usign
-"URDF-Importer" package.
+You can import your models directly to your environment usign "URDF-Importer" package.

 https://github.com/Unity-Technologies/URDF-Importer